-We are builders and technologists that deeply care about expanding access to healthcare.
+We are builders and technologists who deeply care about expanding access to healthcare.

 In January 2015, we built and deployed our first tech-based solution: a tablet-deployed healthcare management solution to bring digital records and intuitive clinical workflows to rural healthcare workers in India.
 We built bottom-up: through weeks in patient homes and clinics, our users taught us about designing mobile UI for folks with limited tech proficiency in low connectivity settings with little central IT infrastructure.
 The product is now being used every day by 60 healthcare workers to manage care for 120,000 patients at SEARCH Gadchiroli in India, and in Sierra Leone for care between Njala University Hospital and 25 remote clinics – and we'll be launching a social enterprise to scale this model through foundations to more NGOs and public health organizations.